-Take 1-6 capsules daily in divided doses with meals and a few hours before or after taking other medications, or as directed by a qualified health care practitioner.
+Take one to six capsules daily in divided doses with meals and a few hours before or after taking other medications, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are allergic to dairy products.